canalplus/rx-player/doc/api/errors.md

     This can lead to stalling indefinitely as the player won't be able to download new segments arround the current time.

+  - ``"DISCONTINUITY_ENCOUNTERED"``: A discontinuity (i.e. a hole in the media buffer) has been encontered and seeked over.

+    This is rarely a problem and may be encountered at a very start of a content when the initial segment's start is much later than expected.

   - ``"NO_PLAYABLE_REPRESENTATION"``: The currently chosen Adaptation does not contain any playable Representation.
 This usually happen when every Representation has been blacklisted due to encryption limitations.